 food, you’ll have quality energy.
 It really is that simple.

 Try and stick with complex carbohydrates, healthy fats, lean meats or fish and lots of fruits and vegetables and you’ll get all the fat loss without the massive drop in energy.
-One of the majors feedbacks from my both my GAA Lean Body Program and my BKF Online Program is ‘I cant believe I get to each so much food and lose so much body fat’ – or a variation of those words.
+One of the majors feedbacks from my both my Lean Body Program and my BKF Online Program is ‘I cant believe I get to each so much food and lose so much body fat’ – or a variation of those words.
 That’s down to understanding the calorie energy and nutrient density of food.
 Some food has lots of energy density (high calories) and low nutrients (sweets biscuits, chocolates) and other foods has low energy density (low calorie) and high nutrient density (vegetables, certain fruits etc.).

 Understanding that alone can be the difference between losing body fat, having a low energy and being a bad mood all day to losing body fat, feeling great and not even feeling like you’re on a diet.